The King And I

 |Budget: $22 million||Financed by: Morgan Creek|

 The Rodgers & Hammerstein Organization had publicly stated that licensing the rights of the classic musical The King And I to this woeful animated movie was their biggest regret involving the property.
 Producer and veteran animator Arthur Rankin, brokered the deal for the rights to The King And I and then took the project over to Morgan Creek.
 With Disney monopolizing the animation market, both FOX and Warner Bros had recently launched their own animation studios to compete with the mouse house by funding their own in-house and expensive features — but Morgan Creek decided to give The King And I a penny pinching production, akin to TV quality animation.
-Morgan Creek fully financed The King And I for a modest $22 million.
+The budget for The King And I was a modest $22 million and Morgan Creek fully financed.

 The King And I bowed against Forces Of Nature, True Crime and Ravenous.
 Audiences stayed far away and it was dead on arrival with $4,007,565 — placing #6 for the weekend led by Forces Of Nature.
 It declined 50% the following frame to $2,004,503 and the domestic run closed with a terrible $11,993,021.
 Morgan Creek would see returned about $6.5M after theaters take their percentage of the gross, which leaves much of the P&A costs in the red and the budget untouched by the theatrical receipts — plus a fee to WB.

 Warner Bros handled most international markets and dumped the movie.
-Overseas numbers are not available.
+Recorded overseas numbers are just $904,618.